One-Health-Research-Consulting/RVF_SIR_Model/README.md

 Files sourced:
-*Function 1 Define Functions for Output of Sensitivity Analysis.R *Model 2 Mosquito hatch rates at daily timestep.R *Model 3 RVFV ODE SIRS function.R
+*Function 1 Define Functions for Output of Sensitivity Analysis.R *Function 3 Calculate R0.R
-*Function 3 Calculate R0.R
+*Model 2 Mosquito hatch rates at daily timestep.R *Model 3 RVFV ODE SIRS function.R

 A3.
 Analyze the effects of varying select parameters on the simulated seroprevalence and persistence.

 Run the Analysis_3_Plot_outcome_vs_single_key_param.R file.
-It is designed to vary one of four parameters: transovarial transmission, host-to-Aedes transmission, Aedes-to-host transmission and extrinsic incubation period.
+It is designed to vary one of five parameters: transovarial transmission, host-to-Aedes transmission, Aedes-to-host transmission, extrinsic incubation period and vaccination.
+The following must all be set to false: SA, Var_Select, Vaccinate, No.q, Only.q, vax.burst, and burst.
 It can run one parameter at a time, which is set to TRUE at the beginning of the code.
-For each parameter, a simulation will be run for every value between 0 and 1 at 0.5 intervals and for the value used in the full model.
+For each parameter, a simulation will be run for every value between 0 and 1 at 0.5 intervals and for the value used in the full model (except Check_vax, which has additional values).
+An if_else statement has a separate code for Check_Vax as this requires changing the initial population values and includes the day that RVFV goes functionally extinct in the Aedes egg population.
 After each simulation the mean seroprevalence and days of persistence are estimated.
 The data are then saved and single parameter plots against seroprevalence and persistence are produced and saved.

 Files sourced:
-*Function 1 Define Functions for Output of Sensitivity Analysis.R *Model 3 RVFV ODE SIRS function.R
+*Function 1 Define Functions for Output of Sensitivity Analysis.R *Function 3 Plot simulations of a given time period.R *Model 3 RVFV ODE SIRS function.R
-*Function 3 Plot simulations of a given time period.R *Model 2 Mosquito hatch rates at daily timestep.R
+*Model 2 Mosquito hatch rates at daily timestep.R

 A4.
 Analyze the data from the sensitivity analysis:
 Run the Analysis 4 Assessing the sensitivity analysis.R file.
-This file will produce Table 1 from the output of the Latin hypercube sensitivity analysis (2_RVF_LHC_Sensitivity_Analysis.R).
+This file will produce the data for and plot Figure 3 from the output of the Latin hypercube sensitivity analysis (2_RVF_LHC_Sensitivity_Analysis.R).
 We also calculated the proportion of simulations that: become extinct, have a high seroprevalence, or persist and are within our target seroprevalence.

-To make the table, vectors are made of the parameters to compare and the outcomes.
+To make the data for the plot, vectors are made of the parameters to compare and the outcomes.
 The data is subset to just the parameters being evaluated.
 Estimate the partial correlation coefficient for each variable.
-Put everything in a table with the estimate and the combined confidence interval.
-Save the table.
+The estimates and confidence intervals are used to make the tornado plot.
+Save the plot.

 A5.
 Add lines of the effect that varying the selected parameters have on the estimate of R0 at mean host and vector populations

 Run the Analysis 5 Plot R0 changes at peak and mean populations.R file (note: this file can only be run after 3- Calculate and Plot_R0.R).
 First make a list of data frames that gives the value of R0 for the three population sizes (mean_popn [mean host and vector populations], mean_A_only [mean host and Aedes populations] and mean_C_only [mean host and Culex populations].
 Then make a vector of the R0 value of the parameters used in the full simulation.

+Figure S4.
 Make a plot of the R0 using mean and mean peak vector populations as each parameter is varied (Tsal, muA, biteA, q, Tcsl, muC, and biteC.).
 Combine each all of the plots and save the final figure.

 Model_Scripts
 M1.
 Optimized parameters used in the simulation.

 File: Model 1 - RVFV Optimized Parameters.R

 This file is sourced within the Model 2 *Mosquito hatch rates at daily timestep.R file.
 All model parameters are defined and placed into a vector for the full simulation, the R0 analysis and the sensitivity analysis.
 Full definitions and references are provided in Table S4.
+Different parameters and ranges are used for the exmplar model and the parameter selection process - for details see 0_RVF_LHC_to_select_params below.

 M2.
 Define mosquito hatching days and daily rates.

 File: Model 2 Mosquito hatch rates at daily timestep.R

 This file pulls the climate data and uses functions (see below) to identify days in which the Culex and Aedes will hatch.
-Then it uses the approxfun() function to be able to feed the daily hatching data directly into the differential equation.
+Then it uses the approxfun() function to be able to feed the daily hatching data directly into the differential equation. approxfun is also used to feed the vector that determines whether burst vaccination will occur on a particular day or not (it's ingests a vector of 0's and 1's).

 Files sourced:
 *Data: Combined Temp and Precip Data for RVF Simulation.csv